happydasch/btoandav20/README.md

   * OandaV2
   0RiskCashSizer - returns position size which matches the total risk in percent of total amount (max stop loss)

-* **2 different backtest Sizers:**
+* **4 different backtest Sizers:**
+  * OandaV20BacktestPercentSizer - returns position size which matches the percent amount of total cash
+  * OandaV20BacktestCashSizer - return position size which matches the cash amount
   * OandaV20BacktestRiskPercentSizer - returns position size which matches the total risk in percent of total amount (max pips)
   * OandaV20BacktestRiskCashSizer - returns position size which matches the total risk in percent of total amount (max pips)

 ## Order Types

-btoandav20 supports MARKET, LIMIT and STOP orders.
-Other order types, like StopTrail, StopLimit or StopTrailLimit need to be created using brackets.
+btoandav20 supports Market, Limit and Stop orders.
+Other order types, like StopTrail need to be created using brackets.

 ### StopTrail order